EDCD/EDDI/EliteDangerousSpeechResponder/Variables.md

 ## Ship

-Information about your current ship is available under the 'ship' object.
+Information about your current ship is available under the `ship` object.

 Any values might be missing, depending on EDDI's configuration.